ibm-cloud-docs/Backup/offline-agent-linux.md

 ## Agent needs to be reregistered to the Cloud Backup portal

-If it still shows that the Agent is offline after a refresh of the Portal page, then the Agent needs to be registered again to Portal.
+If it still shows that the Agent is offline after a refresh of the Portal page, then the Agent needs to be registered again.
 {: tsCauses}

-Registering an Agent to the Portal retains all existing jobs, schedules and configurations as-is.
+Registering an Agent to the Portal retains all existing jobs, schedules, and configurations as-is.
 Navigate to the Agent installation directory, then run the register command.
 {: tsResolve}

 ```